openebs/openebs/k8s/demo/percona/README.md

 # Running percona pod on OpenEBS

-This tutorial provides detailed instructions on how to run a percona-mysql application pod on OpenEBS storage in a kubernetes cluster and uses a mysql-client container to generate some load (in the form of insert & select DB queries) in order to illustrate I/O traffic on the storage.
+This tutorial provides detailed instructions on how to run percona-mysql application pod on OpenEBS storage in a kubernetes cluster and uses a mysql-client container to generate some load (in the form of insert & select DB queries) in order to illustrate I/O traffic on the storage.